robocube/rcl/README.md

 ### References

-In RCL, variable references are denoted with a $-prefix followed by the variable name:
+In RCL, references are values which contain the name given to another value within a block or a cube.
+References are denoted with a $-prefix followed by the variable name.

     RCL>x:1
     RCL>$x
     1

-References can point to a value within a block:
+References can point to a value nested within a block, using dot notation to separate the nested variable names.

     RCL>k:{x:1 y:2 z:3}
     RCL>$k.z